meilisearch/documentation/resources/cookbooks/running_production.md

 Then, we can install the Rust toolchain.
 You can find the command line on [the official Rust website](https://www.rust-lang.org/tools/install).

-You will be prompted to select how do you want to install Rustup, we suggest you use the default installation.
+You will be prompted to select how do you want to install Rustup.
+We suggest you use the default installation.

 ```bash
 # The Rustup toolchain consists of many tools used by developers for the Rust ecosystem.
 Among them, you can find cargo, the package manager & rustc, the rust compiler.